jbegham/DispatchTimerIssueTest/README.md

-# DispatchTimerIssueTest
+# Swift3 - DispatchTimerIssueTest
-The following is bugging me and I have no real answer on this
+The following is bugging me and I have no real answer on this.

 If I record two timestamps with